 Not in the context of mechanics, but in the pursuit of our ideal story/life, we apply SA by seeking randomness and incorporating them into our lives, be it novel experiences and encounters, until we've arrived at the highest level of personal (and subjective) satisfaction.
-A form of such interpretation and application is explored in "Algorithms of Human Decision Making".
+A form of such interpretation and application is explored in "Algorithms to Live By".

 In looking at an individual's lifespan, this method is an interesting generalization to describe novelty-seeking behaviour and how and when we decide to settle.
 It makes me wonder, however, whether this heuristic takes into account how, in reality and within this differently applied context, the global optimum may potentially be fleeting, mostly because there may be unexpected and unpredictable future values that may overtake the once-deemed global optimum, converting it to the local optimum.
 Perhaps, then, this application is only a loose heuristic, valid up to the point in which we are certain about the future or in the case that we are willing to reject all future values to have any weight in the current status quo once that ideal optimum has been reached.

 Regardless, it's an interesting analogy, translating the local maximum to mean happiness and satisfaction, with continuous pursuits in between for the next best thing, and the global maximum to possibly mean one's fulfillment in life.

 We often come across the question "Are you fulfilled?".
 This question may mean different things at different cross-sections in life.
 For example, if you answered yes, and you've lived 25% of your life, it's quite possible that you're thinking you've reached the global maximum, but you may find yourself in the process of searching again, unless you've absolutely decided for yourself that you are settling at that quarter life point and intend to live the remainder 75% of your life stagnant. which is rather sad.
 This cross section is different compared to having answered yes at the 75% life-lived point.
 If you've answered no, then keep on searching.